Cork International Exhibition: Exhibits and entertainment

 Exhibitions included a Canadian pavilion, art gallery, machinery hall and industrial hall, and Hadji Bey launched their Turkish Delight.

-One of the industrial exhibits was 'Engine 36' (pictured), built by Bury, Curtis, and Kennedy in 1847, to run services from Dublin to Cork.
+One of the industrial exhibits was 'Engine 36', built by Bury, Curtis, and Kennedy in 1847, to run services from Dublin to Cork.

 The Capuchin community of Cork's Holy Trinity Church organised a Father Mathew Pavilion, which included memorabilia of Mathew and wooden models of the church, and a fountain made of Portland cement.

-Entertainments included a water chute, a skating rink, switchback railway, temperance restaurant, a creamery, shooting gallery and, an aquarium.
+Entertainments included a water chute, a skating rink, switchback railway, temperance restaurant, a creamery, shooting gallery, and an aquarium.

 Legacy

-The immediate legacy was a follow on exhibition in 1903 which was visited by Edward VII and Queen Alexandra.
+The immediate legacy was a follow-on exhibition in 1903 which was visited by Edward VII and Queen Alexandra.

 After the second fair closed the grounds were donated to Cork Corporation for recreational use by the public and opened to the public in 1906.
 Now known as Fitzgerald's Park, the park retains the original pavilion and fountain from the fair and also houses the Cork Public Museum.